bestiejs/json3/README.md

 * Attempting to serialize the `arguments` object may produce inconsistent results due to specification and environment differences.
 As a workaround, please convert the `arguments` object to an array first: `JSON.stringify([].slice.call(arguments))`.

-* The four date serialization unit tests may fail if the system clock is set incorrectly.

 ### Required Native Methods

 JSON 3 assumes that the following methods exist and function as described in the ECMAScript specification: